jaydenseric/graphql-upload/readme.md

 ### type GraphQLOperation

-A GraphQL operation that can be consumed and executed by most GraphQL servers.
+A GraphQL operation object in a shape that can be consumed and executed by most GraphQL servers.

 **Type:** [object](https://developer.mozilla.org/javascript/reference/global_objects/object)